+Figure \ref{fig:mnist-example} shows that the associational model seems to replicate the spurious association through the confounder (i.e. the digit shown in the image).
+When increasing the value of $A$, the associational model produces images of increasing digits, starting from digit zero at counterfactual level $A=0.1$ up to digit nine at counterfactual level $A=1.0$.
+Despite the fact that the triangular structure is not enforced, the Flow IV model correctly produces the digit four that can be seen on the factual image at all tested counterfactual levels of $A$.
+It seems like it slightly underestimates the effect of $A$ as the dimming effect is less pronounced compared to the ground truth counterfactual images.
+The better performance is quantitively confirmed by a cf-MSE of the Flow IV model of $2.025 \cdot 10^{-3}$ compared to $14.919 \cdot 10^{-3}$ of the associational flow matching model.

-\paragraph{Real-world data: The impact of Chinese foreign aid on economic development}
+\subsection{Real-world data: The Impact of Chinese Foreign Aid on Economic Development}

-Next, we present the results of a reanalysis of an article investigating the impact of Chinese foreign aid on the economic development of receiving regions in Africa \cite{Dreher2021}.
+IVs are common in social sciences and we replicate a foundational study in development economics, which influenced many subsequent studies.
+Specifically, we reanalyse an article investigating the impact of Chinese foreign aid on the economic development of different regions in Africa \citep{Dreher2021}.
 The article focuses on the role of political influence on the effectiveness of the supplied aid.